Can you cure hypothyroidism?? I developed it during pregnancy and found a way to get better…Read on…

-First of all I would like to state that I’m not an expert or anything, just a mum sharing my experience.
+First of all, I would like to state that I’m not an expert or anything, just a mum sharing my experience.
 I developed hypothyroidism in pregnancy and found a way to help myself and feel better.

-After a week or so I went to my regular checkup.
-My gynecologist said it was probably like engziaty issue, because of all the trouble to get pregnant in the first place.
-We had to do IVF to get our daughter… I thought I was going mad.
+After a week or so I went for my regular checkup.
+My gynecologist said it was probably like an anxiety issue, because of all the trouble to get pregnant in the first place.
+I thought I was going mad.
 It was hard to get pregnant, but I really wasn’t that emotional, I was just fine in my mind.

-Postpartum I still had to take Eutyrox, lower dosage, but still there.
-The doctors said that pregnancy caused hypothyroidism can go away, but it can stay for life.
+Postpartum I still had to take Eutyrox, a lower dosage, but still there.
+The doctors said that pregnancy-caused hypothyroidism can go away, but it can stay for life.
 It’s a 50:50 chance.

-The first time in my life took some good iron.
+For the first time in my life took some good iron.
 Everything that was subscribed to me didn’t last long.
 So I somehow gave up on taking it.
 This time feeling bad because my other daughter could end up anemic I did the proper steps.
 Took this iron for 2 months.
 Postpartum lab reports were great, My iron was in the mid-range, WoooW!
 Couldn’t believe it.
-My research then started about iron deficiency and hypothyroidism.
+My research then started with iron deficiency and hypothyroidism.

-https://pubmed.ncbi.nlm.nih.gov/28202844/ – This site generally is great.
-They are full of researches and I learned a lot there.
+- PubMed.NCBI – This site generally is great.
+They are full of research and I learned a lot there.
 Somehow I have big faith in their studies.

 More for you to read…